What are the aims of this leaflet?

 The latest evidence does not show any increased risk of death or defects in the unborn baby, miscarriage, premature labour, or increased risk of stillbirth if hydroxychloroquine is taken during pregnancy.

 There is no particular reason for you to avoid alcohol while taking hydroxychloroquine, although it is advisable to adopt sensible drinking habits in line with the NHS guidelines.

 Can I take other medicines at the same time as hydroxychloroquine?

 Most other drugs can be taken safely with hydroxychloroquine.
-There are important interactions with Amiodarone and Digoxin (taken for heart disease) and with drugs used for epilepsy.
+There are important interactions with amiodarone and digoxin (taken for heart disease) and with drugs used for epilepsy or depression.
 However, if you start any new drugs, you should remind the doctor that you are already taking hydroxychloroquine.